 - Purchasing 100% MSC-certified shrimp

-- Decrease food waste by 20% by 2020 and start recycling for example glass, cardboard, plastic
+- Decrease food waste and recycling for example glass, cardboard, plastic

-During 2019 we bought 8 960 kg organic coffee, resulting in 149 000 litres of organic coffee served.
-Through this, an area of nearly 15 football fields was farmed more sustainably.
+For one year we bought about 9 000 kg organic coffee, resulting in 149 000 liters of organic coffee served.
+Through this, an area of nearly 15 football fields was farmed more sustainable.
 By purchasing organic coffee instead of conventionally grown, we have also avoided use of pesticides and mineral fertilizers.
 Every year Stromma Sweden receives an organic receipt, a coffee receipt, that shows the effects on nature when we chose to buy organic coffee instead of conventional grown coffee.

 Reduce food waste by 20% is our target for 2020.
 In 2019, food waste was measured at four restaurants.
 All restaurants managed to decrease their food waste compared to 2018, some as much as halved their waste!
 We will continue our efforts in reducing our food waste in the years to come.